HussainAther/philosophy/neurophilosophy/reductionism.md

 generalizations of neuroscience.
 Mental states and processes create a domain of study that's autonomous with respect to neuroscience with functionalist arguments.
 They reject the dualist position.

+### Substance dualism

+Mental states are not of the brain, but a different substance.
+It requires explanation for the way two different substances may interact.